Touriva/masternode-install/README.md

 * Copy your VPS IP (you can find this by going to the server tab within Vultr and clicking on your server.
 ![Example-Vultr](https://i.imgur.com/z41MiwY.png)
 ***
+*If you are on mac simply open terminal and type  `ssh root@ip*`

+*replace ip with your vps's ip

+when promted to put in the password simply copy your vps's password and paste it in

+you can go to ***Step 7***

 ***Step 2***
 * Open the bitvise application and fill in the "Hostname" box with the IP of your VPS.
 ![Example-PuttyInstaller](https://i.imgur.com/vkN1alC.png)